kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 `scheduling.k8s.io/v1beta1` `Workload` plus one `PodGroup` for every active LWS replica.

+This revision is verified against the Kubernetes `release-1.37` branch and `v1.37.0-rc.0` as of 2026-08-12.
+Kubernetes 1.37 GA is scheduled for 2026-08-26, so this is a release-candidate baseline and must be revalidated against the final tag before implementation dependencies are pinned.

 An LWS replica contains one leader and `size - 1` workers.
 In gang mode, all pods in that replica reference the same PodGroup and the PodGroup's `gang.minCount` equals the replica size.
 The scheduler therefore admits the